JDBC Data Source Connection

 - Data Source Name: This can be named anything and is used for reference within iDashboards

-In the database URL, replace the path to your database (“\localhost\c$\db\spiceworks_prod.db” in the above example) with the path to your database file.
-The SQLite driver requires that you use the full UNC path to your database file.
+In the database URL, replace the path to your database (“\C:\SQLite\db\chinook.db” in the above example) with the path to your database file.
+The SQLite driver requires that you use the full UNC path to your database file so if your path is remote from the iDashboards server, then your URL would be similar to this: "\<System Name>\C$\SQLite\db\chinook.db".

 - Click “Save”.
 Your data source is now available.